tgirke/rcf/pages/manuals/manuals_linux-cluster.md

 ## Introduction
 This manual provides an introduction to the usage of the HPCC cluster.
-All servers and compute resources of the HPCC cluster are available to researchers from all departments and colleges at UC Riverside for a minimal recharge fee [(see rates)](http://biocluster.ucr.edu/~rkaundal/Documents/Recharge_Rates.pdf).
+All servers and compute resources of the HPCC cluster are available to researchers from all departments and colleges at UC Riverside for a minimal recharge fee [(see rates)](/#rates).
-To request an account, please contact Thomas Girke [tgike@ucr.edu](mailto:tgirke.ucr.edu).
+To request an account, please contact Thomas Girke [tgirke@ucr.edu](mailto:tgirke.ucr.edu).
-The latest hardware/facility description for grant applications is available here: [Facility Description](http://biocluster.ucr.edu/~rkaundal/Documents/HPC_Facility_Description.pdf).
+The latest hardware/facility description for grant applications is available at [Facility Description](/#facility-description).

 ## Overview